 Rejoicing every moment in Munnar

 Our next destination was Munnar, after 2 disappointments we still had some craze left for Kerala.
-We left early from Shivasamudra, the roads were as usual beautiful and amazing.
-It was going to take us about 10 – 12 hours to reach Munnar and we were crossing Tamil Nadu, which was deserted due to no rain fall this year.
+We left early from Shivasamudra, the roads were, as usual, beautiful and amazing.
+It was going to take us about 10 – 12 hours to reach Munnar and we were crossing Tamil Nadu, which was deserted due to no rainfall this year.
 By the time we crossed over to Kerala, we were drained as the noon was pretty harsh.
 But the beauty of Kerala was totally rejuvenating.
-A while ago we were questioning our hardships of our travel and now we were celebrating.
+A while ago we were questioning the hardships of our travel and now we were celebrating.
 We had saved quite a lot of time by cutting short our stay in Hogenakkal and Shivasamudra.
-As a result we had extra days to spend in Munnar before heading towards Thekkady.
+As a result, we had extra days to spend in Munnar before heading towards Thekkady.
 We spent most of our time in the tea estates and munching delicious and spicy Malayali food.

 The beautiful Chinnar falls

 The falls is about 50 Kms from Munnar and well hidden in nature in the Chinnar forest.
 It is a 20 Km hike from the highway through a dense forest where you might come across a Leopard if you are lucky.
 To reach the falls we hired 2 rangers from the forest office on the way to Munnar.
 They charged us Rs 400 and promised us 4 hours of happiness, which was worth it.
 The falls can be seen very far away from the road but it will be a disappointment if you don’t visit it.